grupsa/weather-login-test/README.md

 # weather-login-test
-test task to create an authentication page with a weather request for android
+Test task to create an authentication page with a weather request for android